 The Anatomy of the Heart Broken Down

 The anatomy of the heart is simple once broken into parts.
 By dividing the heart into its individual sections, it can give patients a greater understanding of the organ itself.
 This mainly comes down to the walls of the heart, four chambers, and four valves.
 It may seem impossible to fit that many parts into one organ, but that is part of what makes it such a miraculous part of the body.

 Walls of the Heart

-The heart’s walls are made up of three main layers; the epicardiam, myocardium, and endocardium.
+The heart’s walls are made up of three main layers; the epicardium, myocardium, and endocardium.
+Each of these walls have its individual role to ensure your heart is functioning correctly.
 The epicardium is the outermost layer, a membrane that covers and protects the heart, producing lubricating fluid.
-The myocardium is what is commonly referred to as the heart “muscle.”
+The myocardium is what is commonly referred to as the heart’s “muscle.”
 It is the tissue that contracts and relaxes to produce the heartbeat, pushing the blood through the body.
 The endocardium is a very smooth layer of tissue that lines the interior of the heart and prevents the formation of blood clots.

 The heart contains four chambers- the left and right atriums, and the left and right ventricles.
 The atria make up the upper part of the heart.
 They are smaller than the ventricles and act as the receiving chamber for blood coming back into the heart, while the ventricles push blood out into the body.
 There are two circulatory loops attached to the heart.
 The right loop circulates blood to the lungs, while the left loop pushes oxygenated blood out into the body.